Google Sheets - Authorization

 Step-by-Step

-Give it the access it needs (usually “Editor”)
+- Give it the access it needs (“Editor”)

 That’s it.

-Just capture the email and share your sheet with the email.
+Just capture the email and share your sheet with that email.

 In order to get started with the Google Sheets Templates, a service account with the necessary GCP permissions is required.
 Additionally, this Service account will need to be invited to any Google Sheet you wish to access programatically.